-I think good art shows what it’s like to be human.
+I think good writing shows what it’s like to be human.
 And not just where the troubles lie but where there is hope and beauty too.
-As well, I believe non-fiction can be creative work and full of beauty.
-Who would say art can’t be found in a medium of the plainest truths?
-And both are vehicles delivering things that matter.
+As well, I believe non-fiction can also be artful, creative work—who would say beauty can’t be found in a medium of the plainest truths?
+And both deliver things that matter.

 The thoughtful work of others have many times helped steer my course.
 And interestingly, most of those people will not know of it.
 They simply shared a good idea, I found it, and I’m the better for it.

 The most valuable attribute of humankind is our ability to create good ideas, to share and criticize them civilly, and then employ them to beneficial ends.
 This is fundamental to philosophy and science, but also to pursuits commonly seen as disparate, like art, philanthropy, comedy, cuisine—basically anything that matters.
 What seems distinct is not entirely so.
 At ground level they are all connected by deliberate effort to better our world.

 I’m attracted to sharing an idea when it’s not widely known or accepted, or poorly understood and someone else might gain from a new perspective.
 There is a chance I could make something here that benefited another.
 That’s it.
 That pulls me in.